ircv3/ircv3-specifications/core/sts-3.3.md

 Constant values into the future can be achieved by a configured number of seconds being sent in the `duration` key on each connection attempt.

+Servers implementors should be aware that fixed expiry times may not be precisely guaranteed in the case where clients reschedule policy expiry on disconnect.

 Fixed expiry times will involve a dynamic `duration` value being calculated on each connection attempt.